EARnagram/EARnagram.github.io/README.md

 _Hello!_

-My name is Ezra, and I'm a Web Developer currently working as an instructor at General Assembly's Web Development Immersive Course in Downtown Los Angeles.
+My name is Ezra, and I'm a Web Developer currently working for The Players' Tribune.

+This is my personal website - excuse the code, as it was built when I was just starting coding, and is not representative of my current abilities.
+I will rebuild it in time, but for now, it gets the job done.

 #### Please view my [website](http://www.ezraraez.com) for more details.
-##### Feel free to view my [lessons](https://github.com/EARnagram/lessons) repo as well!